Acceptable internet use policy

 Company-owned information held on third-party websites

-If you produce, collect and/or process business-related information in the course of your work, the information remains the property of Global Project for Impaired Skating.
+If you produce, collect and/or process business-related information in the course of your work, the information remains the property of Inclusive Skating.
 This includes such information stored on third-party websites such as webmail service providers and social networking sites, such as Facebook and LinkedIn.

-In addition, all of the company’s Internet-related resources are provided for business purposes.
-Therefore, the company maintains the right to monitor the volume of Internet and network traffic, together with the Internet sites visited.
+In addition, all of Inclusive Skating’s Internet-related resources are provided for business purposes.
+Therefore, Inclusive skating maintains the right to monitor the volume of Internet and network traffic, together with the Internet sites visited.
 The specific content of any transactions will not be monitored unless there is a suspicion of improper use.

-Where it is believed that an employee, official or volunteer has failed to comply with this policy, they will face the Global Project for Impaired Skating ‘s disciplinary procedure.
+Where it is believed that an employee, official, skater, supporter, family member or volunteer has failed to comply with this policy, they will face Inclusive Skating’s disciplinary procedure.
 If the employee or volunteer is found to have breached the policy, they will face a disciplinary penalty ranging from a verbal warning to dismissal.
-The actual penalty applied will depend on factors such as the seriousness of the breach and the employee or volunteer’s disciplinary record.
-The Policy and Code for Officials of Impaired Skating and all relevant Codes of Conduct of the relevant National Governing bodies of Sport and Ice Skating will apply.
+The actual penalty applied to any person will depend on factors such as the seriousness of the breach and the person the employee or volunteer’s disciplinary record.
+The Policy and Code for Officials of Inclusive Skating and all relevant Codes of Conduct of the relevant National Governing bodies of Sport and Ice Skating will apply.

-All company employees, contractors, officials, volunteers or temporary staff who have been granted the right to use the company’s Internet access are required to sign this agreement confirming their understanding and acceptance of this policy.
+All company employees, contractors, officials, volunteers, skaters, family members, supporters or temporary staff who have been granted the right to use the company’s Internet access are required to confirm their understanding and acceptance of this policy.